About our QPP Board

 GIPA & MEPA

-The Greater Involvement of People Living with HIV (GIPA) and Meaningful Engaement of People with HIV/AIDS (MEPA) principles are at the core of what we do.
+The Greater Involvement of People Living with HIV (GIPA) and Meaningful Engagement of People with HIV/AIDS (MEPA) principles are at the core of what we do.